asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

 hosting it on a web application is not ideal as it would require a lot of extra work.
 Using an existing chat platform makes it much simpler to access the chatbot from any device.
-Additionally, the application must be secure to protect user data, highly available to ensure the bot is always accessible, and cost-effective to prevent costly overhead.
+Additionally, the application must be secure to protect user data, highly available to ensure a good user experience, and cost-effective to prevent costly overhead.

+For the initial prototype, I decided to explore a long-term design with a focus on cost-effectiveness, rather than high availability verifying scalability using load testing.

 ## System overview